carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-strip.rst

 .. option:: --strip-unneeded

- Remove all local or undefined symbols that are not required by relocations.
+ Remove from the output all local or undefined symbols that are not required by relocations.
+Also remove all debug sections.

 .. option:: --version, -V